 1997: National Convention in Boston (Ivan R. Samuels, General Chairman). $2500 net from council sponsored events contributed to NLUS Youth Programs Fund to help finance the Samuel Eliot Morison Essay Contest.
 Hosted a reception in the Constitution Museum for Russian and U.S. generals attending the Harvard U. JFK School of Government Executive Program.

 1998: Celebrated Navy Birthday at Hanscom AFB.
 Speaker CAPT Tom Bush, USN, DD-21 Program Manager.
-Also celebrated Navy Birthday at Mass Maritime Academy, RADM Berbard Smith, speaker.
+Also celebrated Navy Birthday at Mass Maritime Academy, RADM Bernard Smith, speaker.
 Navy league booth at Air Show, Hanscom AFB.
-Coast Guard Birthday at Commander First CG District, Hospital Point Beverley.
-Presented REPOY aeard.
+Coast Guard Birthday at Commander First CG District, Hospital Point Beverly.
+Presented REPOY award.
 Purchased draperies, etc. for Commandant’s House.
 Presented Navy Oceanographic Ship Name Contest State Winner certificates to Mapleshade Elementary School and Hingham H.S.

 2000: Assumed Trusteeship for USS BOSTON Silver Service and placed in custody of National Park Service.

 2002: Sponsored commissioning of USS PREBLE (DDG 88) (Ivan R Samuels, Chairman) in Boston.
 Absorbed Boston Council which was disestablished.
 Received NLUS Meritorious Council Award.